When you're having a conversation with your prospective web design agency, it's the question that you dread: "do you have a budget in mind?".

 If your expectation from your website is just to tick that box for "online presence", but don't expect it to bring you any additional business, then it's probably just a cost to you.

-But if you’re expecting your website to earn you money, to bring in a higher quality of client, or to win you more business, then it’s worth thinking about what you should be investing in that process.
+But if you're expecting your website to showcase your business brand, earn you money, to bring in a higher quality of client, or to win you more business, then it's worth thinking about what you should be investing in that process.

-But they often fail to realise that their website needs to have as much investment and thought - even though it’s a key step in that process.
+But they often fail to realise that their website needs to have as much investment and thought - it's a key step in that process.

 Similarly, for clients who generate high value leads through their website, winning just one more could be a huge bonus for your business.
 So isn't it worth investing in a process that's going to win those big clients over?